djfletcher/CounterSpeechBot/README.md

                         Only process tweets whose insult is scored above this threshold.
 Must be a decimal between 0 and 1. |
                         Default 0.5
-  --include-non-english
+  --sexually-explicit-exclusion-threshold SEXUALLY_EXPLICIT_EXCLUSION_THRESHOLD
+                        Only process tweets whose sexual explicitness is scored *below* this threshold.
+Must be a decimal between 0 and 1. | Default 0.5 --include-non-english
                         If true, includes tweets in all languages.
 By default, only english tweets are processed | Default: false --tracking-file TRACKING_FILE
-                        Path to and and name of file to store tweets identified as toxic | Default:
+                        Path to and name of file to store tweets identified as toxic | Default: toxic_tweets_{start_timestamp}.txt --append-to-existing-file
-                        toxic_tweets_{start_timestamp}.txt
-  --append-to-existing-file
                         If true, appends new toxic tweets to an existing file.
-                        Requires --tracking-file | Default: false
+                        Requires --tracking-file | Default: false --static-reply STATIC_REPLY
+                        Log this as a potential reply to all toxic tweets |
+                        Default: `This comment could be considered an identity attack on a group of people` --dynamic-reply       **This flag is not yet supported** Generate an intelligent, dynamic reply to toxic tweets based on the content of each tweet
 ```

 ## TODO